2-Definition of Integers solved problems

 Example 5: Which of the following is correctly described?
 The set of the whole number is written as {…, -4, -3,-2, -1,0 }.
 The first option is to set the whole number to less than 4.

-If we said that a set is a whole number, this is not true, since the whole number includes all positive numbers.
+If we said that a set is a whole number, this is not true, since the set of whole numbers includes all positive integers.

 The first two options are not valid.
 We are left with I,

-Selecting option 4 will not give us the correct set as given since our last term will be -4.
-The proper solution will be option 3.
-For a review, we checked first that the given set is not a whole number.
+Selecting option 4 will not yield the correct set, as our last term will be -4.
+The proper solution is option 3.
+For review, we first checked that the given set is not a set of whole numbers.
 Then select the right option between 3 and 4.

-For a useful external site, math is fun, and valuable data about whole numbers and integers.
+For a useful external site, math is fun and provides valuable data on whole numbers and integers.

 For the next post, the Definition of absolute value, rational numbers, and fractions.